If you’ve heard of Ethel Reed, you are probably either a devotee of late-19th-century American poster art or an art history student. After the...

 Wen Gu 5 December 2022

-But if you have ever been to the famous building of Vienna Secession building (which is now a gallery of contemporary art) you can also think of a huge gorilla in a turban.
+When we think of Gustav Klimt we imagine beautiful portraits of women, sensual and dangerous compositions, gold and decorative motifs.
+However, if you have ever been to the famous Secession building in Vienna (which is now a gallery of contemporary art), you can also think of a huge gorilla in a turban.

 But coming back to the Frieze.

 What is it about?
 Of course, it’s about music.
 It illustrates the human desire for happiness in a suffering and tempestuous world in which one contends not only with external evil forces but also with internal weaknesses.
 The viewer follows this journey of discovery in a stunning visual and linear fashion.